 Most minor infractions are handled by the resident assistants and resident directors.
 The sanctions at their disposal are disciplinary reprimands (D.R.'s), fines, or referral to the Student Life Office.
-More serious infractions are usually referred to the Dean of Students, Associate Dean of Students, and the discipline committee (or in some cases, the Vice President for Student Life).
+More serious infractions are usually referred to the Dean of Students, Associate Dean of Students, or to the discipline committee.
 The sanctions at their disposal are written warning, fines, disciplinary probation, deferred suspension, suspension, and expulsion.
-Sanctions can be levied by the Dean of Students, Associate Dean of Students, the discipline committee, and the VP for Student Life proportional to the severity of the infraction and number of offenses.
+Sanctions can be levied by the Dean of Students or Associate Dean of Students, or the discipline committee (or the VP for Student Life, if necessary) proportional to the severity of the infraction and number of offenses.

-Additional conditions such as community service, reflective papers, loss of ability to hold leadership in student organization, fees for wellness education programs, or follow-up meetings with the Dean of Students (or designee) may be attached to Written Warnings, Fines, Disciplinary Probation, and Deferred Suspension.
+Additional conditions such as community service, reflective papers, loss of ability to hold leadership in student organization, fees for education/learning programs, mentoring meetings, or follow-up meetings with the Dean of Students (or designee) may be attached to any sanction.
 Where appropriate, the student may be referred for counseling, not as a disciplinary matter, but as a redemptive matter.
 Loss of vehicle privileges may be imposed.
 Athletic sanctions may also be imposed by the Athletic Director for certain violations that can result in docking a percentage of intercollegiate athletic games, suspension from the team for a period of time, or permanent removal from a team.
 Various other conditions may be imposed in proportion to the incident based upon each situation.

 Fines.
 Fines may be the most appropriate sanction for some infractions.
-Fines may be fixed, as in traffic violations, or flexible, as in cases involving property damage.
+Fines may be fixed, as in traffic violations, or flexible, as in cases involving property damage, up to full restitution of replacement and repair costs.
 The business office and facilities services are consulted before assessing fines for property damage.
 Additional conditions may apply (see above).